Security-Onion-Solutions/securityonion-docs/strelka.rst

 Alerts
 ------

 Strelka scans files using :ref:`yara` rules.
 If it detects a match, then it will generate an alert that can be found in :ref:`alerts`, :ref:`dashboards`, or :ref:`hunt`.
+You can configure :ref:`yara` rules via :ref:`detections`.

 Logs
 ----